Tim Hasselbeck

-Timothy Thomas Hasselbeck is an American sports journalist and former American football quarterback who currently works as an analyst for ESPN.
-He played eight seasons in the NFL with the New York Giants, Washington Redskins, Philadelphia Eagles, Buffalo Bills, Baltimore Ravens, and Arizona Cardinals as well as the Berlin Thunder of NFL Europe.
-He played college football at Boston College.
+Timothy Thomas Hasselbeck (born April 6, 1978) is an American sports journalist and former professional football player who is an analyst for ESPN.
+He played as a quarterback for eight seasons in the National Football League (NFL) with the New York Giants, Washington Redskins, Philadelphia Eagles, Buffalo Bills, Baltimore Ravens, and Arizona Cardinals as well as the Berlin Thunder of NFL Europe.
+He played college football for the Boston College Eagles.
 He is the younger brother of former NFL quarterback Matt Hasselbeck.

 Early life

 Tim Hasselbeck was born and raised in Norfolk, Massachusetts, to Mary Beth "Betsy" (Rueve) and Don Hasselbeck, a former New England Patriots tight end.
 He attended and played high school football at Xaverian Brothers High School in Westwood, Massachusetts.
 In three high school seasons, he threw for over 4,700 yards and 50 touchdowns.
 As a senior, Hasselbeck threw for 1,970 yards and 21 touchdowns, and ran for five touchdowns.
 After the season, he was named Player of the Year by both the Boston Globe and Boston Herald, Gatorade New England Player of the Year, and earned All-America honors from USA Today.
 Hasselbeck also played on Xaverian's basketball team.
 He was a New England Patriot's ball boy while growing up in the area.